ritua2/BOINCatTACC/README.md

 0. **Install [Docker][2] and [Docker-compose][3] in their most recent versions**

 1. **Follow the installation instructions provided by [boinc-server-docker][1]**
-	* Modify the *docker-compose.yml* to make it similar to the one provided in thsi repository.
+	* Modify the *docker-compose.yml* to make it similar to the one provided in this repository.
 This updated compose file opens the ports necessary for API usage.
+The only changes needed are in the ports for mysql and apache containers.
 	* Most likely, this server will be installed on a cloud server.
 If that is the case, do not compose up directly.
 It is necessary to specify the IP of the system using the following syntax:
 	* If not using root, it is possible that an error appears about Docker not being able to connect to the daemon.
 If this is the case, use